Mintbase/Grants-Program/applications/nano-store.md

 | 4. | NEAR chain integration | Modules X, Y & Z of our custom chain will interact in such a way...
 (Please describe the deliverable here as detailed as possible) |

-### Milestone 3 Example — MVP & "Espai Fusio" Launch Event
+### Milestone 3 — MVP & "Espai Fusio" Launch Event

 - **Estimated duration:** 1 month
 - **FTE:**  2